 Knitting Books from World War Two

-I recently wrote an article for Piecework Magazine’s blog about some old knitting books I have that were passed down to me.
+I recently wrote an article for Piecework Magazine‘s blog about some old knitting books I have that were passed down to me.
+You can find that article here.
 They originally belonged to my Great-Grandmother and they were all published during World War Two.
 The article includes a picture of the books, a look inside the books, and a picture of a crocheted table mat that I made from one of the books.

 I have really enjoyed reading through these books, looking at the crazy (and beautiful) fashions and black and white pictures.
 I have also used some of the patterns.
 The photograph above is of another crocheted table mat that I am making.
 The pattern is from one of the books.
 I think it’s so pretty!